Alfredo-Carlon/BriefNativeJavaInstrument/examples/simpleObjectCreation_v2.0/README.md

-#simpleObjectCreation_v3.0
+#simpleObjectCreation_v2.0

 This example is a kind of Hello World example of bytecode instrumentation.
-It reports every call to a constructor of a loaded class.
+It reports every call to a constructor of a loaded class and tagged class.

 Compile/Run:
 	To Compile the example just run